even better now than when they opened the historical Woodstock

 with a voice much richer now than in earlier recordings"

 Paul took studio pics while Nancy set up for interview Click

-The video above was shot on an iPhone one crazy night at Corky's, but this link is a video of the same song, "Welcome Vet'ran" created by Manny Martinez, Pac Blue Productions.
-Here's the link to Manny's video:
+The video below was shot on an iPhone one crazy night at Corky's.
+This is a video of the song, "Welcome Vet'ran" created by Manny Martinez, Pac Blue Productions.
+Here's Manny's video:

 Thank you, KCSB, Paul Berenson, and all you awesome callers and listeners.
 I sure enjoyed doing the Christmas Day broadcast at KCSB.
 To listen again, click hour 1, and hour 2.
 The live songs mostly new, are in the second hour.
 Some fun calls from fans, too-- cool and appreciated-- every single one.

 Notice my new logline, too: Legendary Rock Star.
 I'm 1 of about 6 women from the days of Woodstock and before who sang lead in a rock band.
 Musicians used to say women can't sing rock.

 Happy 45th anniversary coming this year, Woodstock-- August 16, 17, & 18th.